indiqusdocs/apiculus/docs/Administration/ResellerManagement/CreatingandUpdatingResellers.md

 ## Updating a Reseller

-Reseller details can be updated by navigating into a reseller from the list of resellers.
+Reseller details can be updated by navigating to a reseller from the list of resellers.

 :::note
 Reseller code, once published, can not be edited.